A Practical Guide to Design Systems

 Conclusion

 The upfront investment in a design system pays for itself many times over.
-Start with the basics and expand from there.
+It shifts the conversation from "pixel pushing" to "problem solving."

 Kliqnet Team